Skip to content

 <!-- Good: Using unique keys -->

-<div x-for="todo in todos" :key="todo.id">
+<div x-for="todo in this.todos" :key="todo.id">

 <span x-text="todo.text"></span>